fcannizzohz/demo-cache/02_ADVANCED_CACHE_PATTERNS.md

 ```

-The test `com.hazelcast.fcannizzohz.democache.TopActiveCustomersPipelineTest#testPipeline()` shows how this pipeline works when executed.
+The test `com.hazelcast.fcannizzohz.democache.TopCustomerRefresherTest#testRefresher()` shows how this process works when executed.